Edited by Denis G. Arnold and Jared D. Harris

 Chapter 9: Meaningful Work

-Joseph R. DesJardins Philosophers working in business ethics cannot help but be engaged with Norman Bowie’s writings.
+9. Meaningful work Joseph R. DesJardins Philosophers working in business ethics cannot help but be engaged with Norman Bowie’s writings.
 Part of the reason for this is the sheer volume of his work.
 Bowie has written about topics ranging from abstract questions of Kantian ethics, to strategic and organizational topics of stakeholder theory, to such applied and practical questions as sweatshop labor and marketing.
 It would be difficult to find a topic of philosophical interest in business that he has not addressed.
 But Bowie’s influence has not been due only to the amount of his work.
 For over 30 years, his writing has been a model of philosophical rigor, clarity and consistency.
 The consistency of his writing, of course, can be attributed to his unwavering commitment to the principles and insights of Kantian moral philosophy.
 Business ethics has benefitted whenever Bowie brings this rigorously consistent Kantian perspective to bear on a topic of philosophical import.
 It should come as no surprise, therefore, that some of his most thought-provoking essays have been those that have examined subjects close to the heart of alternative philosophical traditions through this Kantian lens.
 An example of this that I have always found intriguing is Bowie’s essay titled ‘A Kantian theory of meaningful work’ (1998), and the corresponding discussion of meaningful work that can be found in Business Ethics: A Kantian Perspective (1999).
-Talk about meaningful human lives and meaningful work is more at home in an ethical tradition that emphasizes a common human good, human flourishing, and a...
+Talk about meaningful human lives and meaningful work is more at home in an ethical tradition that emphasizes a common human good, human...

 You are not authenticated to view the full text of this chapter or article.